 Creating a Customer Profile:

-Who is my Archetype – In order to ensure that a startup’s product or service appeals to its customer segment, the business must work to understand who the customer really is.
+Who is My Archetype?
+In order to ensure that a startup’s product or service appeals to its customer segment, the business must work to understand who the customer really is.
 This can be discovered by evaluating the customer’s environment, experiences, and general social context.
-This is called “living in the day and life of your customer”.
-By learning what your customer does from the minute they wake up until they go to sleep, you come to understand exactly where your product fits.
-All these factors contribute to how the customer will respond to your product.
+This is called “living in the day and life of your customer.”
+By learning what your customer does from the minute they wake up until they go to sleep, you come to understand exactly where your product fits in their lives.
+All of these factors contribute to how the customer will respond to your product.
 So a customer’s geographic, demographic, and social context will define the customer’s persona, creating a customer archetype for your products and services.

-Customer Gains – We have to ask ourselves what outcomes our clients expect and then widen our lens to discover what we can provide for them that would go beyond their expectations.
+Customer Gains.
+We have to ask ourselves what outcomes our clients expect and then widen our lens to discover what we can provide for them that would go beyond their expectations.
 Is it quality they are looking for or more of this and less of that?
 Could it be features they are looking for or perhaps better performance?
 What would make your customer’s job or life easier?
-Could it be more services, lower cost of ownership, or removing a step inside a cumbersome process?
+Could it be more services, lower cost of ownership, or removing a step from a cumbersome process?
 And what would increase the likelihood of them purchasing your product or service?
 Is it cost, better quality, lower risk, more fun?
-The answers will differ if you are selling to a business customer rather than a consumer customer, but these questions all need to be answered in the Customer Segment of the BMC.
+The answers will differ if you are selling to a business customer rather than a consumer customer, but regardless of your customer type, these questions all need to be answered in the Customer Segment of the BMC.

-Customer Pains – This is the part that is easiest to identify.
-It is seeing clearly what is causing your customer hardship and making sure your product or service will alleviate it.
+Customer Pains.
+This part is the part that is easiest to identify.
+It’s seeing clearly what exactly is causing your customer hardship and making sure your product or service will alleviate it.

-How many do you test? – This is simple — the larger the data set you have, the more accurate the information about your product or service will be.
-I try never to go below 100 users.
+How many do you test?
+This is simple.
+The larger the data set you have, the more the accurate information about your product or service will be.
+I try to never to go below 100 users.

 For more information about starting a company or new product development please feel free to contact me at email@example.com